mirainc/developer-docs/README.md

 ## Credits

-The Raydiant Developer Docs are built using the awesome [ContentLayer](https://www.contentlayer.dev/) library to make it easy to process Markdown files.
+The Displai Developer Docs are built using the awesome [ContentLayer](https://www.contentlayer.dev/) library to make it easy to process Markdown files.
 Special thanks to the ContentLayer team for open-sourcing their docs, which we largely forked for our own.